 - This event has passed.

-Art of the Wild: Gertrude Hermes and the Natural World – CLOSED
+Art of the Wild: Gertrude Hermes and the Natural World – Last Chance to See

 A stunning art exhibition, celebrating Gertrude Hermes’ lifelong fascination with the natural world, finds the perfect backdrop at the Museum

 ‘We all sensed there was something special about Gertie and her relations with animals, trees, plants, insects.
 She watched them so intently – seemed more finely tuned to all living things than most of us. … Hers was a gentle wildness.’
 Gertrude Hermes’ sister May

 One of the most imaginative and talented wood engravers of her generation, Gertrude Hermes OBE RA (1901–1983) drew much of her inspiration from nature, revealing a restless curiosity about the world around her, including the River Thames.

 An innovative sculptor, printmaker and teacher, Hermes was trained by the unconventional British modernist artist Leon Underwood (1890-1975), who encouraged her to capture forms in the natural world with a rapidly flowing line.

 Hermes’ prints evoke the pleasures but also the strange and sinister elements of water, plants and animals.
 Water is the key element in Hermes’ world; a keen swimmer and diver, she revelled in the physical sensations and abstract patterns of water.
 Using this inspiration from the natural world, she transformed her direct, and often scientific, observations of her surroundings into intricate wood engravings, large-scale linocuts and sculptures.